-Preparing for the interview: Practising
+Preparing for the interview: Practicing

-Practising is essential not only to help reduce anxiety associated with residency interviews, but also to avoid technical difficulties on interview day.
-One way to practise on your own is by recording yourself answering questions on your computer and re-watching these videos, paying attention to your body language, speech, video quality, and sound quality.
+Practicing is essential not only to help reduce anxiety associated with residency interviews, but also to avoid technical difficulties on interview day.
+One way to practice on your own is by recording yourself answering questions on your computer and rewatching these videos, paying attention to your body language, speech, video quality, and sound quality.
 You can make appropriate changes after identifying any such issues.
-However, the best way to practise and receive feedback is by working with others, as this is the closest simulation of the real interview experience.
-If you are able to perform a video call with fellow peers or advisors, you can ask for feedback on how you perform.
+However, the best way to practice and receive feedback is by working with others, as this is the closest simulation of the real interview experience.
+If you can perform a video call with fellow peers or advisors, you can ask for feedback on how you perform.
 You may be able to identify issues this way that you would not have considered on your own.

-When you're practising, make sure to look at the device's camera rather than at the screen.
+When you're practicing, make sure to look at the device's camera rather than at the screen.
 Setting up your Zoom such that your interviewer's face is directly below your camera is a helpful trick which may make it feel more natural to you.
-Also, make sure to keep your head and shoulders centred in the camera's view.
-By practising this, these actions will feel more comfortable on interview day.
+Also, make sure to keep your head and shoulders centered in the camera's view.
+By practicing this, these actions will feel more comfortableon interview day.